larson-group/clubb_release/Readme.txt

   The thlm_forcing variable will also have radht added to it.
 This is an explicit contribution to the thlm calculation.

-  Note that for most cases SW and LW components are not calculated without using BUGSrad.
+  Note that for most simulations SW and LW components are not calculated without using BUGSrad.

 ------------------------------------------------------------------------